Varun2703/varun2703.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a PhD student in the [Department of Computer Science](https://www.csc.ncsu.edu/) at North Carolina State University, and a member of the [Wolfpack Privacy and Research Lab](https://wspr.csc.ncsu.edu/) where I am advised by [Dr. Alessandra Scafuro](https://sites.google.com/ncsu.edu/ascafuro/).
+Hi!
+I am Varun Madathil, I will be starting as a postdoc at Yale University in the Fall of 2024.

+I was incredibly fortunate to be advised by [Dr. Alessandra Scafuro](https://sites.google.com/ncsu.edu/ascafuro/) during my time as a Ph.D. student in the [Wolfpack Privacy and Research Lab](https://wspr.csc.ncsu.edu/) at North Carolina State University.
+During my Ph.D.
+I had the opportunity to visit [Dr. Foteini Baldimtsi](https://www.baldimtsi.com) at George Mason University in 2018, [Dr. Markulf Kohlweiss](https://homepages.inf.ed.ac.uk/mkohlwei/) at University of Edinburgh in 2019, [Dr. Pedro-Moreno Sanchez](https://software.imdea.org/~pedro.moreno/) in 2021 and more recently [Dr. Aniket Kate](https://www.cs.purdue.edu/homes/akate/) in 2024 at Purdue University.

-I graduated with a Bachelor's in Computer Science from [BITS Pilani](https://www.bits-pilani.ac.in/) in 2016.
+Prior to my Ph.D.
+I graduated with a Bachelor's degree in Computer Science from [BITS Pilani](https://www.bits-pilani.ac.in/) in 2016.

 I am interested in cryptography.
 More specifically, I am interested in anonymity and privacy-preserving multiparty protocols and their applications to real-world systems like blockchains.
 Find my latest resume [here](/files/resume.pdf)